 Looking for a beautiful beach near Santa Marta without the Tayrona Park entrance fee?
 Playa Los Ángeles is your answer.
-This hidden gem offers stunning natural beauty, jungle walks where you’ll encounter playful monkeys swinging through the trees, Sierra Nevada hikes with breathtaking views, hidden rivers, and perfect waves for surfing nearby.
+This hidden gem in Los Naranjos offers stunning natural beauty, jungle walks where you’ll encounter playful monkeys swinging through the trees, Sierra Nevada hikes with breathtaking views, hidden rivers, and perfect waves for surfing nearby.
 Discover everything you need to know about Playa Los Angeles in this mini-guide!

 The sea conditions at Playa Los Angeles, as well as many other beaches along the Northern coast, are often unsuitable for swimming, and warning signs are usually posted on the beach.
 However, these conditions make the Northern beaches ideal for surfing.
 And it’s always nice to just take walks, sunbathe and relax.